 Frequently Asked Questions

-Do I have to be a veteran to apply?
+Do I have to be a veteran to apply for the service dog program?

-Veterans or those in the Warrior Transition Battalion are eligible to apply; however, a caregiver or guardian may apply in place of the veteran.
+Veterans, those in the Warrior Transition Battalion, and retired First Responders are eligible to apply; however, a caregiver or guardian may apply in place of the client.

 Do I have to live in Colorado Springs, CO to apply?

 We recommend that applicants live in Colorado Springs or within the surrounding area so that they can reach our training facility and participate in public access practice sessions without the additional driving-time.
-Participants will be required to participate in 1-2 sessions per week as part of our training program for the 18 months to 2 years it takes to complete the program.
+Participants will be required to participate in 1 class per week for an hour as part of our training program for the 18 months to 2 years it takes to complete the program.
 We have found that those who live outside of the area struggle to attend training regularly.

 What type of service dogs do you train?

-We train for those diagnosed with PTSD, TBI, and/or mobility issues.
+We train for those diagnosed with Post-Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI), Military Sexual Trauma (MST), and/or mobility issues.
 Some ways these specially trained dogs can help their owners are by retrieving objects that are out of their owner’s reach, by pulling wheelchairs, opening and closing doors, turning light switches off and on, barking to indicate that help is needed, finding another person and leading the person to the handler, assisting ambulatory persons to walk by providing balance and counterbalance, providing grounding in public places to assist with reducing anxiety, and many other individual tasks as needed by a person with a disability.
 We are also adding an Advanced Task Training course to our program for graduates.
 This class will be more specific to the unique needs per client.

 How much does it cost to get a dog from you?

 A non-refundable $50 application fee is charged by Victory Service Dogs.
 A dog evaluation is required and specifically meant to test the dog for any behavioral issues such as aggression.
-WE DO NOT CHARGE FOR THE EVALUATION OF THE DOG.
+WE DO NOT CHARGE FOR THE EVALUATION OF THE DOG FOR THE SERVICE DOG PROGRAM.
 If accepted into the program, there are three options available to the client: Option 1-Victory Service Dogs will match the client with a donated dog that has been evaluated by one of our certified trainers.
 Option 2-The client currently owns a dog that they would like to have evaluated by one of our certified trainers. *Disclaimer: Since it is critical that the animal bond directly with the client, it may be more difficult for a family pet previously bonded to other family/household members, to adapt to this change in relationship.
 Option 3-The client contacts a local rescue/adoption agency, or selects an agency referred by Victory Service Dogs.
 Once the client has an interest in a particular dog, the dog would need to be evaluated by one of our certified trainers prior to adoption.
 In this case, the client will be responsible for adoption fees.
 Clients are responsible for the daily care of the dog during and after training is completed.
+For dogs that are placed via VSD, we have a 90 day bonding period requirement before the service dog team may begin training.

 How long will it take to get a dog?